ColdBox/coldbox-zero-to-hero/STEPS.md

 ```

 Hit http://127.0.0.1:42518/ and click on Start a rant and you'll see the form.
 Log out and try, and you can still see the form.
+Try to create a rant and you'll see an error!
 We need to secure the form, to ensure the user is logged in before they can send a rant.

 ### 7.5 - Install cbsecurity by running the following command